athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Season of Ghosts/Yuni.md

     desc: "`pf2:1` Ghostly Hand +15 (agile, finesse, magical)\n__Damage__  2d8 + 8 void"

   - name: "[[Creature Family Ability Glossary/(Ghost) Frightful Moan|Frightful Moan]]"
     desc: "`pf2:2` (auditory,divine,emotion,fear,mental) The ghost laments its fate, forcing each living creature within 30 feet to attempt a DC 25 Will check save.
-On a failure, a creature becomes [[Conditions/Frightened 1|Frightened 2]] (or [[Conditions/Frightened 1|Frightened 3]] on a critical failure).
+On a failure, a creature becomes [[Conditions/Frightened|Frightened 2]] (or [[Conditions/Frightened|Frightened 3]] on a critical failure).
 On a success, a creature is temporarily immune to this ghost's frightful moan for 1 minute."

   - name: "Tiger Attack"
-    desc: "`pf2:2` (divine) Yuni cries out in pain as a ghostly tiger appears to rip and tear at her body, only for additional ghostly tigers to appear and do the same to all creatures in a 30-foot emanation.
+    desc: "`pf2:2` (divine) Yuni cries out in pain as a ghostly tiger appears to rip and tear at her body, only for additional ghostly tigers to appear and do the same to all creatures in a @Template[emanation|distance:30].
 Creatures in this area take 4d6 slashing damage (DC 25 Reflex check save)."

 ```